ShrutiGossain/Text-Analyzer/README.md

 # Text-Analyzer

 Text Analyzer is the utility website to manipulate your text content in the way you want.
+In addition to this, you can also get your text summary along with the preview.

 # What it does